 - Use utf-8 as final encoding.

 LibreOffice offers a convenient interface to make sure your dataset is in the desired format.
-Google Spreadsheet is also convenient for that purpose (simply choose .tsv format to export)
+Google Sheet is also convenient for that purpose (simply choose .tsv format to export).

 The following video illustrates step-by-step how to prepare a readable csv file for CorText: